Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 – Use discovery calls to bridge SDR to AE.

-– Track responsiveness; set SLAs for follow-up.
+– Track responsiveness; set follow-up SLAs.

 5. Use Technology and AI Wisely (but Don’t Automate the Relationship)